sara-nl/sdrdocs/source/pages/rest-api/reference.rst

     "updated": "2016-10-24T12:26:51.538025+00:00"
   }

-.. _rest-api-ref-update-published-deposit-metadata
+.. _rest-api-ref-update-published-deposit-metadata:

 Update published deposit metadata
 ______________________

 This request updates the metadata of an already published deposit without creating a new version.

-- HTTP method: PATCH
+- HTTP method: ``PATCH``

-- URL path: /api/objects/DEPOSIT_ID/
+- URL path: ``/api/objects/DEPOSIT_ID/``

-- Required parameters: access_token
+- Required parameters: token

 - Payload data: the metadata for the published deposit object to be updated, in the JSON Patch format (see http://jsonpatch.com/)

-- Status code on success: 200
+- Status code on success: ``200``

 - Notes: The JSON Patch format contains one or more JSONPath strings.
 The root of these paths are the metadata object, as this is the only mutable object.
 For instance, to update the title field of the deposit, use this JSONPath: /titles/title

 See the Update draft deposit metadata request for examples.

-.. _rest-api-ref-other-requests
+.. _rest-api-ref-other-requests:

 ===================
 Other requests
 ===================

-The following requests are the remaining requests possible in B2SHARE.
+The following requests are the remaining requests possible in Data Repository.
 Click on a title to show details.

-.. _rest-api-ref-delete-draft-deposit
+.. _rest-api-ref-delete-draft-deposit:

 Delete draft deposit
 ______________________

 Delete a draft deposit.

-- HTTP method: DELETE
+- HTTP method: ``DELETE``

-- URL path: /api/objects/DEPOSIT_ID/draft
+- URL path: ``/api/objects/DEPOSIT_ID/draft``

-- Required parameters: access_token
+- Required parameters: token

-- Status code on success: 204
+- Status code on success: ``204``

 - Returns: no contents.